Lerch's $\Phi$ and the Polylogarithm at the Positive Integers: asymptotic behavior

-But if we look back at the expression for $H(n)$ from \citena{GHNR}, we notice it matches part of the last integral: \\ which means the last integral can be further split: \\ At this point, there's only the limit of the first integral on the right-hand side left to figure out, but fortunately that integral is constant for all integer $n$\footnote{It stems from $\int_{0}^{1}(1-\cos{2\pi n\,u})\cot{\pi\,u}\,du=0$ for all integer $n$.}.
-Therefore, after simplifying \eqrefe{1o_lim} further, we conclude that for sufficiently large $n$: \\ Coincidentally, the above integral is identical to the generating function of the zeta function at the odd integers, that we've seen in \citena{GHNR}: \\ That means that for sufficiently large $n$ and $0<\abs{b}<1$ we can write the interesting approximation: \\ Now, since formula \eqrefe{approx} clearly doesn't hold at the half-integers, for such $b$ we can resort to a different integral representation for the $\zeta(2k+1)$ generating function\citesup{GHNR}, which leads to: \\ since $\cot{\pi b}$ is zero for all half-integer $b$.
+At this point, there is only the limit of the first integral on the right-hand side left to evaluate, but fortunately that integral is constant for all integer $n$\footnote{It stems from $\int_{0}^{1}(1-\cos{2\pi n\,u})\cot{\pi\,u}\,du=0$ for all integer $n$.}.
+Therefore, after simplifying \eqrefe{1o_lim} further, one concludes that for sufficiently large $n$:

+Coincidentally, the above integral is identical to the generating function of the zeta function at the odd integers, that was created in \citena{GHNR}: